sf-wdi-14/notes/lectures/week-7/_1_monday/dawn/auth-in-rails.md

 * **Add a login system to one of your existing projects manually or using [devise](https://github.com/plataformatec/devise)**

 ##Some Further Resources
+* *NB: these may be slightly older ways of doing things*
 * [User Auth Rails Cast Video](https://www.youtube.com/watch?v=23JoO_R8SMs)
 * [User Authenication with Tests](http://www.emilyplatzer.io/2014/06/29/user-authentication.html)